damianoognissanti/bbl/README.md

 They still exist for Debian though (do adjust the links and checksums if they are too old), so let's grab them there.

-First though, make sure your kernel was compiled with `CONFIG_INPUT_MOUSEDEV=y`, otherwise it won't work.
+First though, make sure your kernel was compiled with `CONFIG_INPUT_MOUSEDEV=y`, otherwise the mouse won't work.

 Change user to root (you will copy the files to folders which the regular user can't write to).
 ```